-One possibility is that people approach a new situation or environment with a heightened sense of attention, because similar environments have proven difficult in the past.
+Do our past experiences inform how we respond to situations that require a lot of attentional focus?
+For example, people might approach a new situation or environment with a heightened sense of attention, because similar environments have proven difficult in the past.
 In order for this mechanism to work, people would need to bind together a specific control state (e.g., heightened focus of attention) and their memory of the attentionally demanding environment.
-Many studies have indeed shown that probabilistic stimuli implicitly trigger the retrieval of particular control states, demonstrating how learned contextual cues can guide strategic adjustment to attentional demands.
-In a recent extension of this literature, I found that people can learn to associate specific stimuli with a state of high attentional selectivity and that these associations can transfer to related stimuli (invited revision under review, Psychonomic Bulletin and Review).
-This suggests that people can generalize cognitive strategies across similar contexts.
-You can see my Psychonomics poster presentation above and read more about this work on my publications page.
+In this line of research, I examine how learned contextual cues guide strategic adjustment to attentional demands, showing that people can generalize cognitive strategies across similar contexts, and which brain regions support this type of control-learning.
+For example publications, see:

-In another line of work, I investigate the consequences of learned cognitive flexibility on memory.
-Specifically, if people learn to link particular stimuli with specific responses, do they subsequently remember these stimuli less depending on certain stimulus attributes, or does how they reacted or how fast the environment changed matter more?
-Can we learn to adapt our cognitive flexibility to match changing attentional demands, and does this affect how well we are later able to remember such volatile environments?
+In this line of work, I investigate the consequences of learned cognitive flexibility on memory.
+If people learn to link particular stimuli with specific responses (task-sets) across a variety of environments, do they subsequently remember these stimuli less depending on how the task-set was learned?
+Can we learn to adapt our cognitive flexibility to match changing attentional demands?
+What brain regions support learned cognitive flexibility?
+For example publications, see:

 If you have any questions about my research, please feel free to contact me at christina.bejjani AT duke.edu.
 Thanks so much for visiting!